polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/parachain.md

 - You have competed the [start a local relay chain](/tutorials/connect-other-chains/local-testnet/) tutorial, and have a running local network with no les than two validators.

-## Matching versions are critical

-You **must** use the _exact_ software versions defined in the [relay chain tutorial](/tutorials/connect-other-chains/local-relay/#matching-versions-are-critical) for this tutorial to function!
+- You have the specific software versions defined in the [Prepare a local parachain testnet](/tutorials/connect-other-chains/local-relay/#matching-versions-are-critical).
   For example, if you are using [Polkadot `release-v0.9.24`](https://github.com/paritytechtree/release-v0.9.24), use the `polkadot-v0.9.24` version of the [parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template/tree/polkadot-v0.9.24).

 ## Building the parachain template

-We will use the [Substrate parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template) to launch a parachain on your local relay chain.
+This tutorial uses the [Substrate parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template) to launch a parachain on your local relay chain.
 The parachain template is similar to the [node template](https://github.com/substrate-developer-hub/substrate-node-template) used in solo chain development, so it should be quite familiar.
 Later, you'll use this parachain template as the starting point for developing your own parachains.